PoisotLab/ms_betadiversity_response/README.md

 trivializes the meaning of $\beta_{st}$ (by turning it into species dissimilarity), there seems to be no valid reason to use it.

+**Conflict of interest disclosure**: the authors of this article declare that they have no financial conflict of interest with the content of this article; TP is one of the PCIEcology recommenders.

 ## References